RDPowerz/SdrAutomation/README.md

 # SdrAutomation
 Some scripts to automate use of SDR applications.

-The initial script is one that starts gqrx.
+The initial script is start-gqrx-wsjtx.sh which starts gqrx and wsjtx.

 Typically it is run on a Pi and uses the default session manager, lxsession, to start it.